camilobrownpinilla/miniML_project/README.md

-# miniML_project
-Final project for Harvard's CS51: Abstraction in Design and Computation.
-MiniML is a typed subset of OCaml implemented in OCaml itself, with support for different evaluation semantics.
-This language is Turing-complete.
+## project

+This repository contains the project repository for Harvard's CS 51 class, Abstraction and Design in Computation.

+For more information, see [https://cs51.io](https://cs51.io).